 - Correspondence between the IRB and researchers.

 - All previous membership rosters.

 - Documentation of protocol deviations.

 The Research and Development Committee has access to all IRB records.

 If a protocol is cancelled without participant enrollment, IRB records are maintained for at least five years after cancellation.

 Training and Education Requirements for VA Researchers

-Principal investigators (PIs) and others proposing to engage in VA Research must satisfy VA training requirements.
-Researchers planning to conduct research at the VASNHCS are advised to contact the Research Program at 775.326.2797 for training requirements.
+Principal investigators (PIs) and others proposing to engage in VA Research must satisfy VA training in the ethical principles on which human research is to be conducted before they may participate in human research in accordance with requirements specified by ORD .
+Researchers planning to conduct research at the VASNHCS are advised to contact the Research Program at 775.326.2789 for training requirements.

 RI staff review training records in IRBNet or contact the VASNHCS Research Office to verify training is compliant for personnel on new studies and when personnel are being added to approved studies.
 The IRB will not approve new research or the addition of personnel if VASNHCS education requirements have not been met.